alissatroiano/Hue/README.md

 ### Summary

-Hue, a fictional art gallery & store, needs to move their business online and sell their work to customers digitally.
+Hue, a fictional art shop & store, needs to move their business online and sell their work to customers digitally.
 The business needs software that gives them the ability to:

 - Add, edit and remove products from the shop